 Invasive Species Strike Team

-The Invasive Species Strike Team is a five-person crew that operates out of the Ottawa Conservation District office from May through October.
+The Invasive Species Strike Team is a seasonal crew that operates out of the Ottawa Conservation District office from May through October.
 This team serves the West Michigan community by providing information, identification, and eradication efforts for high-threat invasive species.
 The goal of this work is to prioritize early detection and rapid response of invaders to prevent widespread establishment.

 The Invasive Species Strike Team is primarily funded by grants from the Michigan Department of Natural Resources and United States Forest Service.
 These grants allow the crew to provide survey, treatment, and monitoring services for several Watch-List, Prohibited, and Restricted plant species designated by the State of Michigan.
 Some of these species include:

 - Japanese knotweed (Fallopia japonica)

 - European frog-bit (Hydrocharis morsus-ranae)

 - Flowering rush (Butomus umbellatus)